 Setsuko Yufu Atsumi & Sakai Setsuko Yufu is a senior partner at Atsumi & Sakai, with more than 30 years' experience in cross-border transactions and corporate practice, including antitrust and competition law.
-She is especially experienced in international cartel investigations and is ranked as a leading individual in relation to antitrust and competition law in the Legal 500 Asia-Pacific 2015 and Chambers Asia-Pacific 2015 publications.
-She is also ranked as 'Highly recommended' in GCR 100 2015.
+She is especially experienced in international cartel investigations and is ranked as a leading individual in relation to antitrust and competition law in the Legal 500 2016 and Chambers Asia-Pacific 2016 publications.
+She is also ranked as 'Highly recommended' in GCR 100 2016.
 After qualifying at the Japan Federation of Bar Associations, she studied at the Europa Instituut in the University of Amsterdam and worked in a leading global law firm in Brussels from 1986 to 1987.
 She serves as a board member of the EU Studies Association - Japan and is noted for her comprehensive knowledge of EU competition law.
+In 2015 she was elected as a board member of the Japan Competition Law Forum.